 About Darling Cora

-Darling Cora is an indie-folk singer-songwriter whose music blends and bends genres to create songs that touch the head and heart.
+Darling Cora is the singer-songwriter project of composer and finger-style guitarist Darlene Cuevas.
 With a supple voice brimming with soul and grace, thoughtful lyrics, and a unique guitar playing style, her songs capture inner, emotional truths that are often cloaked in sunny grooves and progressive folk rock.
 Her aim is to prompt listeners into feeling and experiencing the beauty and range of the human condition.
-She's also known for her open, and sometimes mischievous, stage banter.
+She is also known for her sprightly instrumental guitar tunes.

 Recent Performance History: